Codecademy/docs/content/postgresql/concepts/identifers/identifers.md

 ### Role Identifiers

-Role Identifiers refer to names given to roles which are used to manage roles within the database.
+Role Identifiers refer to names given to roles that are used to manage roles within the database.
 They are fundamental parts of security and permission systems They can be used to give certain access to a user like reading all the tables, writing to all tables, etc.

 #### Example